-CVM instances that are automatically created through auto scaling are billed in normal pay-as-you-go mode.
-Manually added CVM instances keep their original billing policy, and this is not affected by scaling activities.
+CVM instances that are automatically created through auto scaling are billed the same as pay-as-you-go CVMs.
+Manually added CVM instances are charged by their original billing policy, and immune to scaling activities.

 Applications that are deployed in the CVM instances in the scaling group should be stateless and replaceable.
-Because instances in the scaling group are likely to be repossessed by Tencent Cloud during scale-in, CVM instances for auto scaling cannot save the status information (such as sessions) and related data (such as databases, logs, etc.) of the applications.
-If you need to save the status information in your application, you can consider saving the status information in a standalone CVM outside the scaling group.
+Because instances in the scaling group are likely to be repossessed by Tencent Cloud during scale-in, CVM instances for Auto Scaling cannot save the status information (such as sessions) and data (such as databases and logs) of the applications.
+If you need to save the status information in your application, you can consider saving it in a standalone CVM outside the scaling group.

 A CVM that is manually added to the scaling group must meet the following requirements:

-A CLB instance that is associated with a scaling group must be in the same network environment (VPC or the basic network of the same region) as the scaling group.
+A CLB instance (in the case of a cross-region CLB instance, its backend instance VPC) that is associated with a scaling group must be in the same network environment (VPC or the classic network of the same region) as the scaling group.

 No. Auto Scaling is a management service that elastically adjusts computing resources according to your business needs and policies.
-It can automatically add CVM instances when the business grows and can scale in CVM instances when business decreases.
-Currently, Auto Scaling does not support "vertical scaling", that is, Auto Scaling cannot automatically change the CPU, memory and bandwidth of CVMs.
+It can automatically add CVM instances when the business grows and remove CVM instances when the business declines.
+Currently, Auto Scaling does not support "scaling up", that is, Auto Scaling cannot automatically change the CPU, memory and bandwidth of CVMs.

-No. Auto Scaling can separately scale CVM instances out and in, and it can work with CLB for deployment or can work on its own.
+No. Auto Scaling can independently scale CVM instances out and in.
+It can work with CLB or work alone.

-You can configure two scheduled actions: one defines the desired number of instances of scale-out.
-The other defines the desired number of instances of scale-in.
+You can configure two scheduled actions: one defines the desired capacity of scale-out, and the other defines the desired capacity of scale-in.

 Tencent Cloud Auto Scaling provides two removal policies:

 Take the maximum value as an example.
-It collects one sample per minute for each of CVM in the period.
-If the sample value meets the configured rules for multiple periods consecutively (the number of periods can be customized), the alarm scaling activity will be triggered.
+It collects one sample per minute from each CVM in the period.
+If the sample value meets the configured rules for multiple periods consecutively (the number of periods can be customized), the alarm scaling action will be triggered.

-For example: there are five CVMs in a scaling group, and the defined alarm scaling policy is “CPU utilization exceeds 50% for 3 consecutive periods.”
+For example: there are five CVMs in a scaling group, and the defined alarm scaling policy is “CPU utilization exceeds 50% for 3 consecutive periods”.
 The system takes one value per minute from each CVM, that is, it takes 25 CPU utilization values within one period (5 minutes).
-If there are values exceed 50% for 3 consecutive periods, the scaling rule is satisfied and scaling actions are triggered..
+If there are values exceeding 50% for 3 consecutive periods, the scaling rule is satisfied and scaling actions are triggered.

-The desired capacity is the reasonable number of instances in the current scaling group, and the size is between the minimum capacity and the maximum capacity.
-You can manually adjust the desired capacity, and you can also use scheduled action and alarm scaling tasks to trigger adjustment.
+The desired capacity is the reasonable number of instances in the current scaling group.
+Its value should be between the minimum and maximum capacity.
+You can manually adjust the desired capacity, and you can also use scheduled action and alarm scaling task to trigger adjustment.
 The scaling group automatically adjusts the actual number of instances to match the desired capacity.

-If the launch configuration specifies a data disk snapshot, you must ensure that the data disk can be automatically mounted.
-Before configuring auto scaling, you must perform some operations on the original instance of the snapshot to support automatic mounting of the data disk when launching new CVM instances.
+If the launch configuration specifies a data disk snapshot, you must ensure that the data disk can be automatically mounted to ensure proper auto scale-out.
+Please configure the source instance of the snapshot as instructed below:

 After the scaling group is disabled, automatically triggered actions will not proceed, but restrictions on the scaling group are still effective.